Things To Know Before Moving To Alaska

 Mortgage lenders and landlords will check your credit score.
 So get out in front of them to get the best deals.
 By checking yours for free using Credit Karma.

-Then, get cashback on all your online purchases.
+Also, get cashback on all your online purchases.
 Using the rebate app from Rakuten.

 Finally, get your finances in order.
-Both your budget.
-And your investments if you have some.
+Both your budget and your investments if you have some.

 Personal Capital is a great online tool.
 To manage your money.
 And, best of all, it’s FREE.